grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ## Canvas editing

+You can edit a canvas when the dashboard is in either panel edit mode or from the context of the dashboard.
+The following sections describe the editing options available in dashboard mode.

 ### Inline editor

-You can edit your canvas inline while in the context of dashboard mode.
+You can edit your canvas inline while in dashboard mode.
+The inline editor menu displays the options relevant to the part of the canvas that you have in focus or selected.
+You can also move the editor window around.

 {{< video-embed src="/static/img/docs/canvas-panel/canvas-inline-editor-9-2-0.mp4" max-width="750px" alt="Inline editor demo" >}}

 ### Context menu

 The context menu lets you perform common tasks quickly and efficiently.
-Supported functionality includes opening / closing the inline editor, duplicating an element, deleting an element, and more.
+Supported functionality includes opening and closing the inline editor, duplicating an element, deleting an element, and more.

-The context menu is triggered by a right click action over the panel / over a given canvas element.
+The context menu is triggered by a right click action over the panel or over a given canvas element.
 When right clicking the panel, you are able to set a background image and easily add elements to the canvas.

 {{< figure src="/static/img/docs/canvas-panel/canvas-panel-context-menu-9-3-0.png" max-width="350px" alt="Canvas panel context menu" >}}